anitamezzetti/computational_finance/README.md

 # computational_finance
-This repositorty contains all notebooks done throughout the course Computational Finance at EPFL in Autumn 2021
+This repositorty contains all notebooks done throughout the course Computational Finance  FIN-472  at EPFL in Autumn 2021.
+It also includes the Take Home Exams.

+Take Home Exams Grades:
+1) 40/40